ait-dsai/cryptomonitor/index.md

     <div class = "col s12 m12 l12">
       <div class = "card-panel">
         <h2>Description</h2>
-        The goal of the KRYPTOMONITOR project is to develop methods for cryptoassets analysis focusing on <b>Smart Contracts</b> and <b>Off-Chain</b> transactions.
+        The goal of the KRYPTOMONITOR project is to develop methods for cryptoassets analysis focusing on <b>smart contracts</b> and <b>off-chain</b> transactions.
         <br>
         <br>
-        The resulting tools will make the the forensic analysis for the Law Enforcement more effective and a provide a fact-based decision making for the assessment of possible <b>risks</b> and for the implementation of regulatory measures.
+        The resulting tools will make the the forensic analysis for the law enforcement more effective and a provide a fact-based decision making for the assessment of possible <b>risks</b> and for the implementation of regulatory measures.
         <br>
         <br>
-        Orthogonal to this, legal and regulatory questions about <b>Tokens</b> will be answered, standards for an effective exchange of data will be defined and qualification trainings will be held.
+        Orthogonal to this, legal and regulatory questions about <b>tokens</b> will be answered, standards for an effective exchange of data will be defined and qualification trainings will be held.
       </div>
     </div>
   </div>